marcoshidalgonunes/postgres-kafka-connect/README.md

 We can disconnect from Postgres container with the command `exit`.

-## Use Postgres database as a source to Kafka and prepaa data to sink.
+## Use Postgres database as a source to Kafka and prepare data to sink.

 The `postgres-source.json` file contains the configuration settings needed to sink all of the students database to Kafka.